xtchen64/deep-learning-playground-cv/README.md

-# deep-learning-with-mnist
+# deep-learning-playground-cv
-Deep Learning with MNIST dataset
+Deep Learning with CV datasets

 ## Set up:
 Note that the environment does not use brew or conda.